 The courses at University Centre Peterborough are studied in smaller class sizes compared with other universities, a typical class size is under 30 students.

-This qualification is awarded by The Open University (subject to validation) and delivered by University Centre Peterborough.
+This qualification is awarded by The Open University and delivered by University Centre Peterborough.

 If you are applying to start in September 2021, you must meet the following entry requirements: